ravermeister/geneweb/README.md

 *  gwsetup will be available on localhost:2316
 *  gwd will be available on localhost:2317

+## Running Geneweb in Docker Compose

+Geneweb servers can be run as a multi-container application, with the following features :
+- Start and stop services (gwd and geneweb_setup) separately.
+- View the status of running services
+- Stream the log output of running services through the docker logging facility
+- Expose the services through a reverse-proxy (eg [Traefik](https://doc.traefik.io/traefik/))

+A sample Docker Compose configuration file is provided: `docker/docker-compose.example.yml`.
+- Copy this file in your working directory, rename it `docker-compose.yml`,
+- adapt the content of this file to suit your needs, and provide a few parameters in a `.env` file (`GWD_LANG`, `GWSETUP_LANG`, `CONFDIR`, `DATADIR`).
+See below for configuration details.
+- run `docker-compose up -d` (or `sudo docker-compose up -d` depending on your environment).

 ## Configuration
 there are 3 folders which are currently exposed:
 *  log -> all log files are written into this folder